ttandon/Antiviral/README.md

-Antiviral
+Antiviral-AskFM
 =========

-Chrome browser extension to remove viral website posts from Facebook.
+Chrome extension to remove attention-whoring ask.fm posts on Facebook.
+Forked from supdegrave's Antiviral